lekt9/magictables/README.md

 - `LLM_PROVIDER`: The LLM provider to use (options: "openai", "openrouter", "ollama"; default: "openai")
 - `OPENROUTER_API_KEY`: Your OpenRouter API key (if using OpenRouter as LLM provider)
 - `OLLAMA_API_KEY`: Your Ollama API key (if using Ollama as LLM provider)
+- `EMBEDDING_PROVIDER`: The provider to use for embeddings (e.g., "openai", "cohere", "azure", etc.)
+- `EMBEDDING_MODEL`: The specific model to use for embeddings
+- `{PROVIDER}_API_KEY`: The API key for the chosen provider (e.g., `OPENAI_API_KEY`)
+- `{PROVIDER}_API_BASE`: The API base URL for the chosen provider (if needed)
+- `AI_PROVIDER`: The provider to use for the `call_ai_model` function
+- `JINA_API_KEY`: Your Jina AI API key for embedding generation and document parsing

+### Embedding and LLM Configuration

+MagicTables now supports flexible configuration for embedding generation and Language Model interactions.
+To use different embedding or LLM providers, simply set the appropriate environment variables as listed above.

 ### Neo4j Configuration